 It’s not just attacks from outside your business that you need to protect against.
 Sometimes the threat is closer to home.
 Having secure internal access controls helps you protect yourself and your customers’ data from dishonest insiders as well as external fraudsters.

 Company web pages and interactive forms are a big target for hackers and fraudsters.
-Ensuring your network is protected helps prevent ‘defacement’, where slight alterations to web data entry forms trick customers into revealing sensitive data.
+Ensuring your network is protected helps prevent ‘defacement’, where slight alterations to web data entry forms can trick customers into revealing sensitive data.

 With so much information going back and forth, it’s easy for things to slip through the cracks.
 Constant and thorough monitoring of your transaction activity prevents critical log and audit data being tampered with or erased.
 It also makes it easier to trace attacks back to their source.